hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 Finalize(ad_len_bits, msg_len_bits)
 ~~~

 The `Finalize` function completes the authentication process by generating a 128-bit tag.
-It incorporates the lengths of both the associated data and message, applies the Diffuse function for final mixing, and combines all state blocks to produce the authentication tag.
+It incorporates the lengths of both the associated data and message (each encoded as 8 bytes in little-endian format), applies the Diffuse function for final mixing, and combines all state blocks to produce the authentication tag.

 Inputs: